Theosophical University Press Edition

-I have received a letter from Colonel Chesney and will answer it in a few days with a young chela who will deliver it to your care with my respectful greeting.
+I have received a letter from Col. Chesney and will answer it in a few days with a young chela who will deliver it to your care with my respectful greetings.
 Do not frighten the boy.
 He is ordered to answer all the questions he can answer, but no more.
-From Simla he will proceed to Budda Guya [these two words are not clearly decipherable. — ED.] and Bombay, on business, and will be back home about November.
+From Simla he will proceed to Budd[h]a Gaya [these two words are not clearly decipherable. — Ed.] and Bombay, on business, and will be back home about November.

 With sincere friendship,